Arches everywhere: how Neo-Mediterranean design shaped 1960s–70s tract homes in California's Tri-Valley

 Carl Dame's arch at Twin Creeks South (1977).

-The legacy of Neo-Mediterranean style in the Tri-Valley
+The lasting legacy of Neo-Mediterranean design in the Tri-Valley

 Comments